lclem/agda-kernel/README.md

 Functionality
 -------------

-Each code cell must contain with a line of the form ``module A.B.C where``.
+Each code cell must contain a line of the form ``module A.B.C where``.
 For instance:

 ```agda